If our resources have blessed you, please share them.

 490 Times

-It’s interesting that God fellowshipped with man and dealt with Israel in 490 year periods and that Jesus chose 490 times as the number for forgiveness to be given to others.
-Of course we know, that God forgave them many more than 490 times.
+It’s interesting that God fellowshipped with man and dealt with Israel in 490-year periods and that Jesus chose 490 times as the number of times to forgive others.
+Of course, we know that God forgave them many more than 490 times.

-This shows the abundant compassion and mercy of God and his generous unmerited forgiveness.
-And that is exactly what Jesus continued to teach them in His parable of the unforgiving servant.
+This shows God’s abundant compassion, mercy, and generous, unmerited forgiveness.
+And that is precisely what Jesus continued to teach them in His parable of the unforgiving servant.
 Watch for next week’s article on Matthew 18:21-35.

-We have been forgiven much, so we are to do the same.
-The forgiveness we have received from Jesus was unmerited and freely given, so we are to do the same.
-Forgiveness brings restoration in relationships and peace to our souls.
+• The forgiveness we received from Jesus was unmerited and freely given, so we are called to do the same because we have been forgiven much.

 Eph 4:32 And be kind to one another, tenderhearted, forgiving one another, just as God in Christ forgave you.